By Lorie Wigle

 Learn more about the solution at IoT Solution World Congress’s smart building customer case study presentation and view the joint demo that is nominated for top TestBed award.
 You may also attend the technical presentation at Arm TechCon that will showcase the Pelion Device Management zero-touch experience.
 Intel and Arm are seeking customer and ecosystem feedback on the prototypes and expect to engage pilot customers later this year.
 Contact email@example.com for more information on the pilot programs.

 Intel’s collaboration with Arm allows us to progress a joint vision of “any device, any cloud” to span multiple device architectures.
 As we enter this accelerated growth phase for IoT, we will continue to collaborate with technology vendors to provide customers the protections they need.
 On behalf of the entire Intel team, I thank our industry partners and customers for their ongoing support.

-Leslie Culbertson is executive vice president and general manager of Product Assurance and Security at Intel Corporation.
+Lorie Wigle is vice president of Software and Services Group and general manager of Internet of Things Security at Intel Corporation.

 1Trillion devices by 2035- source ARM white paper https://community.arm.com/cfs-file/__key/telligent-evolution-components-attachments/01-1996-00-00-00-01-30-09/Arm-_2D00_-The-route-to-a-trillion-devices-_2D00_-June-2017.pdf

 2From out-of-box to securely streaming data to an IoT Platform

 Intel technologies’ features and benefits depend on system configuration and may require enabled hardware, software or service activation.
 Performance varies depending on system configuration.
 No computer system can be absolutely secure.
 Check with your system manufacturer or retailer or learn more at https://www.intel.com/content/www/us/en/internet-of-things/secure-device-onboard.html.